 The description is your chance to highlight amenities that aren’t obvious in the photos.
 Think of it as a conversation between you and the potential guest.
 You want to tell them what makes your home awesome and unique without overselling or rambling.
 You might love your custom-built mahogany cabinets, but guests are more interested in whether or not they can walk to the beach.

 Proximity to local landmarks, neighborhood walkability, and pet-friendliness all win big points with potential guests.
 Try to paint a picture, but keep your language simple and have someone else check your work for spelling mistakes or typos.

 4. Allow time for reviews.

-If you want your home to be ready in time for peak vacation season, plan to have it live with enough time to get 5-10 reviews beforehand.
+If you want to be ready in time for peak vacation season, plan to have your listing live and home rented with enough time to get five to 10 reviews beforehand.
 Roughly 40 percent of guests write reviews, so you’ll want to plan for at least 12 reservations prior to the start of the season.

-Big-name vacation destinations such as Ocean City, Maryland, and Destin, Florida, have longer booking windows than Fredericksburg, Texas, and Big Bear, California.
-In Ocean City, reservations are made on average 121 days in advance, while in Fredericksburg, they’re made just 23 days in advance.
-Include the lead time in your calculations by counting backwards from when your home’s “peak season” begins; if it’s a popular summer destination with a 90-day booking window, you’ll want to have at least five reviews by the beginning of March.
+Big-name vacation destinations such as Ocean City, Md., and Destin, Fla., have longer booking windows than Fredericksburg, Texas, and Big Bear, Calif.
+In Ocean City, reservations are made on average 121 days in advance, while in Fredericksburg , they’re made just 23 days in advance.
+Include the lead time in your calculations by counting backwards from when your home’s “peak season” begins.
+If it’s a popular summer destination with a 90-day booking window, you’ll want to have at least five reviews by the beginning of March.